 Coffee in Umea

-One of the city’s most famous cafés is located at the old prison, which, in addition to criminal history and old architecture, also offers coffee, hammocks and ice cream galore.
-The locals still call it Kafé Goteborg as this was its name until 2016, when it was changed to the more apt Kafé Gamla Fängelset (Old Prison Café)
+One of the city’s most famous cafés is located at the old prison, which in addition to criminal history and old architecture, also offers coffee, hammocks and loads of ice cream.
+The locals still call it Kafé Goteborg as this was its name until 2016, when it was changed to the more apt Kafé Gamla Fängelset (Old Prison Café).

 Food from all over the world

-If fast food isn’t your thing, Umea offers a vast array of culinary experiences.
-Whether you prefer Italian.
-French, Indian, Japanese, or local fare from Norrland, you can count on plenty of local ingredients on the menu.
-Restaurateurs don’t scrimp on the trout, roe or Vasterbotten cheese here.
+If fast food isn’t for you, Umea offers a vast array of culinary experiences.
+Whether you prefer Italian, French, Indian, Japanese, or local fare from Norrland, you can count on plenty of local ingredients on the menu.
+Restaurateurs don’t scrimp on the trout, roe or Västerbotten cheese here.

 The Naples of Norrland

 Did you know that Umea is famous for its rolled pizza?
 Imagine a rolled-up pizza, filled with salad and dressing.
-According to Umea locals, they invented this dish, although others take this claim with a pinch of salt.
-Either way, you’ll enjoy this dish most authentically from one of the many benches on Radhustorget, because it's here and from the square’s various food carts that the pizzas have been served since the mid-1990s.
+According to Umea locals they invented this dish, although others take this with a pinch of salt.
+Either way, you’ll enjoy this dish most authentically from one of the many benches on Radhustorget square, because it's here and from the square’s various food carts that the pizzas have been served since the mid-1990s.